August 5, 2021 | Rachel Tenny, Licensed Clinical Mental Health Counselor

 How can you simplify your mind?
 Less is really more and when it comes to your mental health.
 Simplifying overstimulation makes a huge difference in how you feel both about yourself and how you relate to others.

-This summer I have personally focused on rest and what it means to truly rest and reset.
+During times of change, I have personally focused on rest and what it means to truly rest and reset.
 Our brains and our bodies desperately need rest.
 The busier and more chaotic our lives are, the less we are actually able to be in touch with our bodies and minds.
 In order to connect to ourselves, we first have to slow down.

 When we are overstimulated and under rested, we can’t focus on our actual needs.
 Here are 5 ways to simplify your mental well-being this summer.

-1. Take time to actually disconnect
+1. Take Time to Disconnect

 The pandemic has increased our phone, laptop and tablet time immensely.
 So many things we do require us to be connected, yet, we don’t have to be connected ALL the time.
 We don’t have to respond to texts or phone calls immediately.
 Being accessible all the time creates a false sense of urgency.
 Unless something is a life or death situation, you can turn your phone off for a few hours (or a day).
 You can delete or not login to social media apps.
 Be aware of what you are consuming and how much you are consuming.
 As humans, we aren’t meant to consume all the information all of the time.
 Whether it is social media or constant connect with others.
 Take breaks from your phone!
 Turn it off, you don’t owe anyone an immediate response.

-2. Create a Daily Check-in with yourself
+2. Create a Daily Check-in with Yourself

 One daily check-in I love is setting aside some time to journal or use affirmations.
 Before I connect with anyone else during the day, I set aside time to connect with myself and journal for 5-10 minutes.
 Nothing wild or fancy, just checking with my emotions, my needs, and my priorities for the day.
 Adding in a practice of setting an affirmation of the day can be really helpful too!